-In this paper we are using the arc cover-path-cover model of (Capar et al. 2013) for our purposes.
-In their model Capar et al. (2013) use the following assumptions.
+In this paper we are using the arc cover-path-cover model of Capar et al. (2013) as a basis.
+In their model they use the following assumptions.

 - 1. The complete flow of one OD pair follows the shortest path through the network. - 2.
 The traffic flows between two nodes of one OD-pair are known in advance. - 3.
 The drivers have full knowledge about the locations of the refueling stations along their path and refuel sufficiently to successful overcome the roundtrip. - 4.
 Only network nodes are used as possible locations for refueling stations. - 5.
-All vehicles have similar driving ranges. - 6.
+All vehicles have similar identical driving ranges. - 6.
 The fuel consumption is directly proportional to the distance traveled. - 7.
 Refueling stations can serve an infinite number of vehicles.

-These assumptions are not as limiting as they appear.
-The model is extendible to overcome assumptions 1-7 if necessary (cf. Capar et al. 2013).
+These assumptions are not as limiting as they appear for our highway network application.
+Especially assumptions 1-3 are the result of recent navigation systems in cars (at least in uncongested networks).
+Assumptions 4-7 are reliable, technical simplifications of reality.
+The model is even extendible to overcome assumptions 1-7 if necessary-however, with a significant increase in computing time (cf. Capar et al. 2013).
 The model of Capar et al. (2013) contains the same assumptions for the initial charging status of the vehicle as the original FRLM but it is implemented differently.
 The formulation used by Capar et al. (2013) determines the initial charging status with the help of the location of the first upstream charging station of the corresponding OD flow.
-If there is for example a charging station at the origin, the model will start the roundtrip with a complete state of charge (SOC = 100 %).
+If there is for example a charging station at the origin, the model starts the roundtrip with a complete state of charge (SOC = 100 %).
 If there is no charging station at the origin, vehicles start with the remaining SOC of the battery which has been observed at the end of the previous trip.
 With the assumption of constant energy consumption and roundtrips (constraint (3) and (6)) it is secured that each trip will at least start with SOC of 50 %.